RG9n/RG9n.github.io/write-ups/hackpark.md

 <script>alert(‘XSS’)</script>
 ```

-Unfortunately it seems to get stuck saving the comment and no alert appears.
+Unfortunately, it seems to get stuck saving the comment and no alert appears.
 Let's try on the contact page then move on from this method.

 No luck, let's go back and check the nmap scan that should be done now.

 We can gather a few things from the nmap:

-*OS - Microsoft Windows Server 2012 R2
+* OS - Microsoft Windows Server 2012 R2
-*3389 for RDP is open
+* 3389 for RDP is open
-*Port 80 (The site)
+* Port 80 (The site)

 We did get some interesting information about the methods on the site though.